nkotzo/musings/assets/TheFarm.md

 Patches and updates are an unavoidable reality, they ensure the ongoing security and compliance of the infrastructure.
-In the good old days, operation teams would apply these patches or upgrades in-place, often in a non-consistent fashion, which can result in the servers drifting further way from ‘good’.
+In the good old days, operation teams would apply these patches or upgrades in-place, often in a non-consistent fashion, which can result in the servers drifting further away from ‘good’.
 Immutable systems move this responsibility to the image creation process, and optimize for replacing the running image quickly, reducing the scope of change to a single, well defined and well tested image that can be deployed repeatedly, and often without interruption to ongoing operations.
 These systems and processes also cut configuration drift.
 When systems drift from a known ‘good’ changes aren’t mapped effectively, making reproduction